osusec/osusec.github.io/content/blog/jonathans-workflow.md

 - Run the program a few times as a user, just so you can be familiar with what it does.
 It's much easier to reverse engineer code when you have some idea of what it's trying to accomplish.
   - You can also try giving it weird/invalid input -- ridiculously long strings, invalid/out-of-bounds/misformatted values, etc. -- just to see how it behaves.
 If you get unexpected behavior -- and *especially* a crash -- take note.
 You're looking for bugs, and you just found one.
   - One time Andrew (former OSUSECer and legendary ctf god) got a flag by entering `aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa` into a challenge
-- open up the program in my decompiler of choice, run auto analysis
+- Open up the program in your decompiler of choice, run auto analysis

 ## 2. Revving